Zaatari Refugee Camp

-Camarena is a Postdoctoral Scholar at Harris Public Policy.
-She received her PhD in Political Science from Harvard University.
-A Harris alumna, Camarena received both her master of public policy degree and bachelor's degree from the University of Chicago.
+Kara received her PhD from Harvard University.
+She has both her master of public policy degree and bachelor's degree from the University of Chicago.
 Prior to pursuing graduate studies, she worked in the nonprofit sector in the United States and as a Peace Corps Volunteer in Tanzania.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.